Ranchers face cattle downsizing as forests remain closed, fires threaten pastures

-ALBUQUERQUE, N.M.
-(KRQE) – The Hermits Peak and Calf Canyon fires are also causing problems for cattle ranchers.
-The forests closed due to the fires have ranchers scrambling to find food for their cattle.
+NEW MEXICO (KRQE) – The Hermits Peak, Calf Canyon Fire is causing problems for cattle ranchers.
+The forests closures due to the fires have ranchers scrambling to find food for their cattle.

 Martin Duran, owner, and operator of Luna Canyon Cattle Company, usually grazes his cattle in Carson National Forest and relies on his allotted area to raise his herd.
 “So we have—we’re permittees up in the Carson National Forest, which is up in the northern part of Mora County, southern part of Taos County—we’re right in that ridge kind of between Mora, Taos,” Duran says.